PSebastian96/Django_Chef/README.md

-# DjangoChef is a personal recipe app and meal planner.
+# Welcome to DjangoChef !